Understanding Differentiation Of Self In Family Therapy: Exploring Murray BowenApr 07, 2023

 As babies get older, they start their brain developing and have a lot of new thoughts, and with some help, they can identify some feelings, like ‘sad,’ ‘mad,’ and ‘glad, and with age comes more emotional vocabulary.

-Gradually as the child gets older, they become more differentiated, which means they start to define themselves as a ‘Self.’
+Gradually as the child gets older, they become more differentiated, which means they start to define themselves as an individual.
 This is a lot of what the ‘terrible twos are all about: the child is starting to work out that they don’t have to do what their parent say because they're learning about their own individuality.

-They are playing with their sense of self by saying ‘NO’... to everything….
+They are playing with their sense of separateness, and creating a separated identity by saying ‘NO’... to everything….
 Because they realize basically you’re not the boss of me.
 Teenagers are at a crucial point in this journey of differentiation.
 They are still reliant on their caregivers for food and shelter, but they are discovering a ‘Self’ away from who they are in their family with their peer group.

 I already touched on how influential Others are as they inch up this spectrum and work out their identity.